nillyr/octoconf/docs/0x2-User_Documentation/0x1-User_Documentation.md

 ## Existing checklists

-The tool uses the [octochecklists](https://github.com/Nillyr/octochecklists) submodule containing a set of checklists.
+The tool uses the [octochecklists](https://github.com/Nillyr/octochecklists) submodule which can contain publicly available checklists.

-The existing checklists can be listed as follows:
+When checklists are made public and are contained in the tool, it is then possible to list them:

 ```bash
 # No filter